 Most of the shelf-stable foods you eat will already be loaded with salt, sugar, and flavorings.

-Down below is a list of Herbs and seasoning you might consider storing.
+Down below is a list of Herbs and seasonings you might consider storing.

 - Bay Leaves